ansible/awx/awx/network_ui/CONTRIBUTING.md

 interfaces.

-These requirements determine the database schema needed for the network UI which requires these models: Topology, Device, Interface, Link, Client, and TopologyInventory.
+These requirements determine the database schema needed for the network UI which requires these models: Topology, Device, Interface, Link, and TopologyInventory.

 ![Models](designs/models.png)